HatfieldDave/omni-food-project/markdown/README.md

 - Added iPhone imgs
   - added circles behind imgs using z-index
 - Used the reusable grid to build HOW IT WORKS section

+### push 7

+#### HTML

+- Added featured in section
+  - Added logos

+#### CSS

+- Styled logos
+  - Used filter and opacity for the first time to grey wash the logos and give them some continuity, at the same time not allowing them become a huge focal point.